 - ^ “The Evidence…” Milwaukee Sentinel, (Milwaukee, WI), January 19, 1883, pg.
 3.

-- ^ Carl Baehr, Dreams and Disasters: A History of the Irish in Milwaukee, (Unpublished manuscript).
+- ^ Carl Baehr, From the Emerald Isle to the Cream City: A History of the Irish in Milwaukee (Milwaukee: Everything Goes Media, 2018).